jennybell/bookmark-challenge/README.md

 > So I can remove a bookmark from my list
 > I want to be able to delete a bookmark from Bookmark Manager

+> As a user
+> So I can change a bookmark
+> I want to be able to update a bookmark in Bookmark Manager

 # Set up instructions